 During World War II an underground air raid shelter was constructed so that park visitors could seek refuge from German bombs.
 Once the war was over the old shelter became a store for sports equipment but it has now been filled in with concrete.
 The outline of this can just about be seen below the tennis courts..
 In 2010,, there was some potential interest from 'Time Team' regarding an excavation on the site, however this came to nothing - we can only assume that their interest waned once it became apparent there was only an air raid shelter here.

-Alice Park is no stranger to the entertainment The paddling pool (which can be seen in some old photos) is now a sandpit in the children's play area.
+The paddling pool (which can be seen in some old photos) is now a sandpit in the children's play area.

 The Jellicoe Tea Pavilion (named after Geoffrey Jellicoe) was originally built where the Cafe now stands.
 Much of its original structure still stands despite a well needed refurbishment in 2009.
 This is were Tony and his team now serve coffee, snacks and food.